 - fresh rosemary + fresh thyme: these add an earthy flavor to the drippings and, later, the gravy!

-- Optional: Brine your turkey – you do not HAVE to do this, but a turkey brine can infuse additional flavor and moisture into your bird.
+- Optional: Brining A Turkey – you do not HAVE to do this, but a turkey brine can infuse additional flavor and moisture into your bird.
 Here is an Apple Cider Turkey Brine and a Smoked Turkey Brine that will work great here.
 Just note that these take at least 24 hours so plan accordingly.

 - Pat turkey dry with clean paper towel.

-- Spatchcock your turkey (see below for details) – we also have a whole tutorial on How to Spatchcock a Turkey.
+- Spatchcock the turkey (see below for details) – we also have a whole tutorial on How to Spatchcock a Turkey.

-- Prep your roasting pan with some chicken broth, white wine, herbs, onions and citrus.
+- Prep the roasting pan with some chicken broth, white wine, herbs, onions and citrus.

-- Place your spatchcocked turkey in the roasting pan.
+- Place the spatchcocked turkey in the roasting pan.

-- Rub turkey with butter (all over and under the skin where possible).
+- Rub outside of the turkey with butter (all over and under the skin where possible).

 - Season – we love this Turkey Seasoning or this Smoked Turkey Dry Rub.